alipazokit/simulator/README.md

 It has M rows (M=number  of SNPs) and K columns (K=number of annotations).
 If SNP i belongs to annotation j, then there is  "1" in row i and column j.
 Otherwise there is "0". (delimiter is " ")

-In the first line, please write the true value of variance components.
+In the first line, please write the true values of variance components.

 -o :output directory
 -k : Number of phenotypes